MailTape/MailTape-v1/_posts/2014-10-12-christian-loeffler.md

 _Christian Löeffler:_ **"**My favorite song at the moment.
 Daisuke’s latest album „Floating Underwater“ was just released on our label Ki.
 You have to check it out, a real masterpiece.**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to our guest [Christian Löeffler](https://soundcloud.com/christianloeffler "Christian Löeffler on SoundCloud") for his **** selection and [Siddhartha](http://apeacefulending.tumblr.com/) for his story.
+A big thank to our guest [Christian Löeffler](https://soundcloud.com/christianloeffler "Christian Löeffler on SoundCloud") for his morning selection.
 Enjoy your sunday.
 </p>